-INFJs are all about second chances, but they’ve likely already tried to reconcile things (probably multiple times) without success, so it’s highly doubtful.
+INFJs are all about second chances, but they’ve likely already tried to reconcile things (multiple times) without success, so it’s highly doubtful.
 That doesn’t mean it’s impossible.
 It depends on the relationship.

 As time goes by, negative feelings start to fade, and people find that they miss each other.
 This can open up the door to resolution and forgiveness.
 At this point, it’s important for both parties to be completely honest and open about everything, so a fresh start can be made.

 Decades ago, I door slammed someone in my own life for many years.
 I won’t discuss the reasons why here, but it was chronically damaging for me.
 In this case, I was a very young, immature and angry INFJ.
 As I grew up, and we later talked about it, and I realized that I wanted this person back in my life, and had acted rashly at the time.